 A comprehensive server room security plan can be difficult to implement, but it is absolutely essential for the longevity of your data and network.
 Invest now and avoid worry down the line.
 You should also include an emergency action plan for immediate, automated response procedures and modern security systems can help with setting such actions.

 Kisi can help you grant and revoke access remotely, give temporary visitor clearance, allow smartphone access and monitor and trigger alarms.
 The system even integrates with Active Directory, Google Apps, Yubike and more.
-Kisi can secure your server room.
+Kisi can secure your server room and allows to easily move from a single door deployment to a larger setup whenever needed.